donders-research-data-management/rdm-jargon-authcache/README.md

 The extension is packed as a single `jar` file called `jargon-authcache-<version>.jar`.
 Simply drop this file into the library of your project, and use the class `nl.ru.rdm.authcache.IRODSAccessObjectFactoryJCS` instead of `org.irods.jargon.core.pub.IRODSAccessObjectFactoryImpl` to initialise the [`IRODSAccessObjectFactory`](https://github.com/DICE-UNC/jargon/blob/master/jargon-core/src/main/java/org/irods/jargon/core/pub/IRODSAccessObjectFactory.java) object.

-If you build `irods-rest` packages, you could follow the example step below:
+The example below shows you how to use it with the `irods-rest` package:

 ### build the extension